CtrlK

 Specificity

 The description uses abstract, buzzword-heavy language ('systematic exploration', 'pruning', 'expansion', 'meta-judge evaluation specifications', 'multi-agent evaluation') without listing any concrete actions a user would recognize.
-It describes a methodology rather than specific capabilities.
+It does not describe what specific tasks are performed or what outputs are produced.

 1 / 3